donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 Web.config additions and changes, with different performance alternatives.

 Most of this post is specific For Orchard CMS
 Orchard Cache, iDeliverable widgets, HTML Minified settings will be discussed.
-Conjugation routines of .css and .js before 7-zipping� them with a�gzip Ultra format.
+Conjugation routines of .css and .js before 7-zipping them with a gzip Ultra format.

 This page is always under development.
 Web .config section is questionable.